For Parent · Child care

 Look Up Your Daycare

 Ready to read your daycare's inspection record?
-ReadyRule translates the raw data into plain English with context:
+ReadyRule translates the raw CCLD data into plain English with context, risk scoring, and timeline views:

-For a step-by-step walkthrough of finding and evaluating any daycare's record, read our complete guide to checking inspection history.
+For a step-by-step walkthrough of finding and evaluating any daycare's record, read our complete guide to looking up daycare violations.

 Frequently Asked Questions